 One possible future use being touted for Dtect camera systems is that they could be also used to police sophisticated local congestion and road pricing schemes in which discounts could be offered to anyone willing to share a vehicle.

 Is everyone happy about this???
 After all, it does sound logical.
-Maybe we should all just welcome implantable RFID chips and let the power mongers turn us into real life 'Borg', who are monitored and controlled 24/7 - this being the ultimate endgame plan...
+Maybe we should all just welcome implantable RFID chips and let the power mongers turn us into real life 'Borg', who are monitored and controlled 24/7 - this seeming to be the ultimate endgame plan...

 A few simple ideas that would reduce the death toll caused by accidents.
 In no way is this list meant to be exhaustive.